dibolsoni/partOne/README.md

-# partOne - Quote Generator
+# Treehouse - unit One - Quote Generator
-part one of treehouse courses
+#Random Quote Generator #This is Treehouse project1 by Diego Carnavalli Bolsoni (decebe)